It’s easy to focus on mums in the postnatal period. But let’s not forget dads, who might also need support.

 4. Postnatal depression in dads is more likely if there is maternal postnatal depression too

-It’s true – if one of you is suffering, it’s likely that the other is too.
-Of fathers with depressed partners, 24% to 50% go through depression themselves (Fatherhood Institute, 2010).
+If one of you is experiencing emotional or mental health difficulties, it's more likely that the other is too.
+Of fathers with depressed partners, 24% to 50% experience depression themselves (Fatherhood Institute, 2010).

-5. A whole lot of factors can make dads more likely to get postnatal depression
+5. A range of factors can make dads more likely to get postnatal depression

-Dads who are under 25 are more likely to go through postnatal depression than their older dad counterparts (Davé et al, 2010).
+Dads who are under 25 are more likely to go through postnatal depression than their older counterparts (Davé et al, 2010).
 Yet age isn’t the only risk factor for postnatal depression in men.
-Other major risk factors include: a history of depression and anxiety; having a low income; and not being in a relationship with the child’s mother (Huang and Warner, 2005; Wee et al, 2010; Nazareth, 2011).
+Other major risk factors include a history of depression and anxiety; financial pressures, and evidence also shows that not being in a relationship with the child’s mother (Huang and Warner, 2005; Wee et al, 2010; Nazareth, 2011).

 Other factors that make postnatal depression in men more likely include: sleeping or crying issues with the baby; drug abuse or dependence; and feeling unsupported by their partners (Huang and Warner, 2005; Fatherhood Institute, 2010; Stadtlander, 2015).
-The only thing with these last few factors is that it’s unclear in which direction the effects flow.
+However, the cause and effect is unclear so these factors might not necessarily be the direct cause of mental health difficulties.

 6. Postnatal depression in dads can show itself in different ways